CianWoods1992/TrafficSignClassification/README.md

 My final model results were:

-* Training set accuracy of 0.994
+* Training set accuracy of 0.987
-* Validation set accuracy of 0.973
+* Validation set accuracy of 0.968
-* Test set accuracy of 0.954
+* Test set accuracy of 0.941

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web:
-CW DISCUSS WHAT IS DIFFICULT TO CLASSIFY ON THESE...

 ![Stop](/images/1.jpg)
 ![Speed 30](/images/2.jpg)